GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/output/README.md

 # Events supported by Eventarc

-The following is a list of the event types supported by Eventarc.
+The following is a list of the events supported by Eventarc.

 - [Directly from a Google Cloud source](#directly-from-a-google-cloud-source)
 - [Using Cloud Audit Logs](#using-cloud-audit-logs)